rushnafarooq01/python-expense-tracker/README.md

 ## Sample Workflow

-1. Option 1 se 8-10 dummy expenses add karein (different categories: Food, Travel, Bills, Shopping — 2-3 different months ki dates ke sath).
+1. Use option 1 to add 8-10 sample expenses across different categories (Food, Travel, Bills, Shopping) and a few different months.
-2. Option 4 se category-wise totals dekhein.
+2. Use option 4 to view category-wise totals.
-3. Option 5 se statistics (average, highest, lowest expense) dekhein.
+3. Use option 5 to view statistics (average, highest, lowest expense).
-4. Option 6, 7, 8 se charts generate karein — yeh screenshots resume/portfolio ke
+4. Use options 6, 7, and 8 to generate charts — these can be captured as
-   liye use kar sakte hain.

-## Resume Bullet Points (copy-paste ready)

-- Built a console-based **Expense Tracker** in Python with persistent CSV storage and CRUD operations (add, view, total).
-- Integrated **Pandas** for category-wise expense aggregation using `groupby()`.
-- Applied **NumPy** for statistical analysis (mean, median, standard deviation) of spending data.
-- Created data visualizations (bar, pie, line charts) using **Matplotlib** to show spending patterns and monthly trends.
-- Practiced clean code structure, error handling (invalid date/amount input), and file I/O in Python.

-## Possible Next Steps (agar aage improve karna ho)

-- SQLite database use karein CSV ki jagah
-- Budget limit alerts add karein (agar category ka spending limit cross ho jaye)
+   screenshots for your resume or portfolio.

+pending exceeds a set limit)
-- Streamlit se isko web app mein convert karein
+- Convert to a web app using Streamlit
-- Export analytics report as PDF
+- Export the analytics report as a PDF